A Radiant Reflection of Smart Heating: Transforming a Kansas City Detached Garage

 Frequently Asked Questions

 Based on average electricity rates in Kansas City, MO, a 600-watt radiant panel like the one in this project costs approximately $0.09 per hour to operate.
-Running it for a full 8 hours a day would cost about $21.60 per month, making it a very affordable and energy-efficient heating option.
+Running it for 8 hours a day would cost about $21.60 per month, making it a very affordable and energy-efficient heating option for a garage conversion.

-The primary benefits are its dual functionality as a fog-free mirror and a silent heater, which saves valuable wall space.
-Infrared heat is also highly efficient, as it warms objects and people directly rather than the air, providing a more immediate and comfortable feeling of warmth.
+The primary benefits are its dual functionality as a stylish mirror and a silent heater, which saves valuable wall and floor space.
+Infrared heat is also highly efficient, creating a comfortable zone by warming objects and people directly.
+This makes it perfect for workshops, home gyms, or entryways within a garage conversion.

 Quotes